 At the pushback point, the respondent was handed over again to two other officers wearing sage green shirts and pants.
 They had a green Nissan car which had “border police” written on it in English.
 These officers opened a big door in the fence and then drove the respondent into Turkish territory.

-They took his bag and shoes and took pictures of him with their phones.
+The respondent reported that they took his bag and shoes and took pictures of him with their phones.
 The car drove around 500 meters into Turkish territory and then the officers took the respondent out of the car and started kicking him and beating him with a metal baton.
 They focused especially on hitting the respondent’s leg until he couldn’t stand anymore and then they hit him all over his body for about 10 minutes; the respondent thought he would pass out from the beating.
 One officer was kicking his head, he recalled, “I thought I was going to die”.
 After they took his shoes and other belongings, including 62 liras, the officers told him to not make any noise while leaving the place.
 The respondent walked for around three kilometers until he reached a road, where a Turkish Jandarma found him and tried to help him go to Istanbul.
 The Jandarma didn’t understand that the respondent wanted to go to Edirne instead of Istanbul, so he continued walking barefoot for another 30 kilometers or so until he reached a village called Dereköy.
 From there, he took a taxi to Edirne.